HELP IMPROVE THE LIVES OF BILLIONS OF FISH

 I would like to make a tax-deductible donation in a country that is not the US.
 How do I do that?

 Currently, donations to Fish Welfare Initiative may only be tax-deductible in the US, UK, the Netherlands, and India.
-For your donation to be tax-deductible in the UK or the Netherlands, you will need to donate through the Effective Altruism Funds.
+For your donation to be tax-deductible in the UK or the Netherlands, you will need to donate through the Giving What We Can.